Se og Hør: Norway

 The Norwegian Se og Hør began publication in 1978 and the first issue appeared on 21 September 1978 as an offshoot of the Allers publication Allers Familie-Journal, based on the Danish magazine.
 The headquarters of the magazine is in Oslo.
 The publisher of the magazine is Se og Hør Forlaget.
 Knut Haavik, the first editor-in-chief, remained in the position for 25 years until his retirement in 2004, when he was succeeded by Odd Johan Nelvik, who had assisted him since the beginning.
 In autumn 2008, Harald Haave was named editor-in-chief after a period as assistant editor-in-chief.
 Nelvik retained a consultant position at the magazine.
 In autumn 2012, Haave was replaced by Ellen Arnstad as the magazine's first female editor-in-chief.
+From 2017 Ulf André Andersen was chief editor of Se og Hør.

 Since September 2003, the Norwegian Se og Hør has been published twice a week, on Tuesdays and Fridays.
 On 19 May 2006, the magazine launched an online version, seoghør.no, which is now the celebrity website seher.no, run by Aller Internet.
 As of October 2012, the site had approximately 450,000 unique users per week.
 As of January 2013, it ranked 74th in Norway at the Alexa Internet statistics service.
 David Stenerud served as its editor until May 2012, when he left and was not replaced as part of a policy of closer coordination between the website and the print magazine.
 In summer 2012, the magazine became available for the iPad from the Apple App Store; this mobile service had 70,000 subscribers in 2012.

 In the 1990s, the Norwegian Se og Hør had the largest circulation of any Scandinavian weekly.
 It was the best-selling television magazine in 2003 in Norway with a circulation of 268,000 copies.
 In 2004, circulation fell 4.8% while the position of a competitor, Her og Nå, became stronger.
 The circulation of the magazine was 145,900 copies in 2006.
 For 2011, the figures were 178,000 for the Tuesday edition and 109,000 for the weekend edition.
 As of February 2012, in a shrinking market, it was narrowly maintaining its position as Scandinavia's biggest weekly.

 The Norwegian Se og Hør has been the subject of three books by journalists.
 Arild Aspøy's Kjæresten fridde på dopapir: Se og Hør og kampen om privatlivet (1995; ISBN 9788203261091) explores issues of privacy raised by the magazine's editorial practices.
 Håvard Melnæs' En helt vanlig dag på jobben: Se og hør fra innsiden (2007; ISBN 9788248905431) recounts his experiences working there as a reporter and was the basis of the 2010 film En helt vanlig dag på jobben.
 Arne O. Holm's Ja, vi elsker Se og Hør: hemmelighetene bak verdens største ukebladsuksess (2007; ISBN 9788248907374) analyses the balance of celebrity stories and gossip about relatively ordinary people and the influence of the magazine's coverage.